-Enjoy a summer evening running on Duluth’s beautiful Park Point in the oldest road race in Northern Minnesota.
+Enjoy a summer day running on Duluth’s beautiful Park Point in the oldest road race in Northern Minnesota.

-The Park Point 5-Miler starts near the Park Point Pavilion in Duluth and participants run down Minnesota Avenue before finishing back near the Pavilion.
-A 2-mile walk and short races for children accompany the 5-mile run.
-Welcome to the 3rd of 3 KP Challenge races!
+The 50th annual Park Point 5-Miler starts near the Park Point Pavilion in Duluth and participants run down Minnesota Avenue before finishing back near the Pavilion.
+A 2-mile walk will accompany the 5-mile run This is 1 of the 3 KP Challenge races!

 Park Point 5-Miler

 Start Time: Waves of 25 participants will start at 5:00 p.m. and be separated by 5 minutes each.

 Location: End of Park Point, Duluth, Minnesota